Courses, Immersion and Mentoring

 28 hours (2h/14 weeks), equiv.
 6 ECTS

-II.
-TWO courses at the MA-level
+II. three courses at the MA-level

 2 class hours/week per course run over 14 weeks, 6 ECTS/course

-Choose two courses from a large range of themes (international law, political science, international economics, history of international relations, anthropology and sociology of development).
+Choose three courses from a large range of themes (international law, political science, international economics, history of international relations, anthropology and sociology of development).
 Check out the course catalogue (some courses are subject to prerequisites)

 Examples of master courses chosen by our students: